 The first beautiful lesson we learn from this Surah is the relationship that Yusuf had with his father Yaqub when he told his father about a dream that he had.
 He visioned some important event and he relates it to his father.
 This shows they had an open, trusting understanding between father and son.
 How many children have a relationship like this with their fathers?
 Many times a father is not there much for their child’s upbringing and when the child grows up and makes decisions for themselves which the father isn’t approving of, the father complains.
 If only you were there to guide your child correctly and participate when he was growing up.

-2. The Envious Eye
+2. The Envious Eye is real

 ‘He said, “O my son, do not relate your vision to your brothers or they will contrive against you a plan.
 Indeed Satan, to man, is a manifest enemy.’